appium/appium/CONTRIBUTING.md

 ## Hacking with Appium

-Make sure you have ant, maven, adb installed and added to system PATH, also you would need android-16 sdk for selendroid and android-18 sdk installed.
+Make sure you have ant, maven, adb installed and added to system PATH, also you would need the android-16 sdk (for Selendroid) and android-18 sdk installed.
 From your local repo's command prompt, install the following packages using the following commands (if you didn't install `node` using homebrew, you might have to run npm with sudo privileges):

     npm install -g mocha